The Analytics Copilot for Content Marketing Teams

 Rankings That Plateau

 You publish consistently but traffic stalls.
-ClimbPast detects decaying posts, identifies missing subtopics, and refreshes content automatically to reclaim lost positions.
+ClimbPast detects decaying posts and missing subtopics in your Search Console data, then drafts refresh briefs your team applies to reclaim lost positions.

 Proving Content ROI